jinglescode/jinglescode.github.io/_posts/javascript/2020-01-08-project-euler-problem-5.md

 ---

-## Multiply prime numbers to get
+## Multiply prime numbers

 I know it is something to do with `Lowest Common Multiple` and `prime numbers`; unfortunately, LCM is something I haven't seen for almost 20 years.
 So let's recap what LCM is.

 I don't know about you, but online resources didn't help me much.
-I will do it trial and error way to figure out the patterns.
+I will do the trial and error way to figure out the patterns.

 We are given a few test cases:
 ```